Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color.md

 ### Supporting colors

 The supporting colors of orange design.
+These colors are meant for backgrounds, data display or illustrations.
+They should not be used alone or dominate the page.

 {{< palette.inline >}}
 {{- range where $.Site.Data.palette "category" "Supporting colors" }}